Yokopa/breast_cancer_rna-seq_analysis/README.md

 - "CC" for Cellular Components
 - "ALL" for all three subontologies

 For this project, I set `ont=BP` to focus on Biological Processes.
-However, you have the flexibility to choose other options based on your specific analysis goals.
+However, you can choose other options based on your specific analysis goals.